KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/2-Modules-Variables-Operators/README.md

 5. At the top of the file add a statement to pull in the  _fetchInitialRecipie_ and _addRecipe_ from the utils.js file.

-6. Under the like declaring the constant addRecipeButton, declare an array to hold new recipes that will be added.
+6. Under the line declaring the constant addRecipeButton, declare an array to hold new recipes that will be added.

 7. Within the function _handleAddRecipe_ declare a constant variable and create a prompt users will see when they need to name the new drink

 8. Within the same function, declare a constant variable and prompt for when users need to add instructions for creating the new drink
-Note: use the _try_ clause below to see what variable names are expected
+Note: Reference the _try_ clause in the function to see what variable names are expected

-9. Finally, in the same function, add parameters to the displayRecipes() method using rest/spread.
-This will create a new array containing all of the elements from two separate arrays.

   {% codeblock copy %}script.js{% codeblock %}
 ```js
     const recipesContainer = document.getElementById('recipes');
     const addRecipeButton = document.getElementById('addRecipeButton');